 Where to Start

-A starting point is very important when you are starting the business.
+A starting point is very important when you are starting a business.
 While you are on maternity leave, you should ensure that you know what your passions are.
 When you match your skills to your passion, you will find out which business idea to pursue.

 Doing something that you are passionate about is one of the important steps to a successful business.
 Your passion will be enough to power the business and see it grow and reach more people.
 It would be best to focus the business idea on your skills, hobbies, and talents.